-Serbia: EBRD will not finance new TPP Kolubara B, Edison without credit line16.
-September 2013. / News Serbia Energy
+Serbia: EBRD will not finance new TPP Kolubara B, Edison without credit line, News Serbia Energy

 Center for Ecology and Sustainable Development said that the European Bank for Reconstruction and Development (EBRD) is no longer interested in financing Kolubara B thermal plant.
 The EBRD has confirmed that it is not interested in funding Kolubara B thermal power plant of the planned 750 MW, expected to be built near the village Kalenič, on the edge of Tamnava West coal mines in the Kolubara mining basin. is promoting by Project Ministry of Energy and Environmental Protection Serbia and EPS, and as a strategic partner it was talked in the public about the Italian Edison”, stated in the announcement.